In Case You Missed It

-Click the button below to view ADA30 Lead On!
+Click any of the buttons below to view shows from the

 ADA30 Lead On: Celebration of Disability Art, Culture, Education & Pride

 Photo by Tom Olin, The Olin Collection group of disabled activists using wheelchairs are watching another activists take a sledge hammer to the curb at the Hollywood Walk of Fame to create a curb cut.